christiansheridan/InstructorsStudentClassroom/README.md

 ### Part 11.1 - Create `Educator` enum
 * Create an enum named `Educator`.
 	* The enum should implement `Teacher`.
-	* The enum should have an enumeration for each of the instructors represented in the `Instructors` class.
+	* The enum should have an enumeration for each of the instructors represented in the `io.zipcoder.interfaces.Interfaces.Instructors` class.
 	* Upon construction each enumeration of the enum should instantiate a respective `Instructor` and assign it to a final `instructor` field upon construction.
-The `instructor` should be added to the `Instructors` singleton.
+The `instructor` should be added to the `io.zipcoder.interfaces.Interfaces.Instructors` singleton.
 	* Calls to the `teach` and `lecture` method should be differed to the composite `instructor` reference.
 	* The enum should have a `double timeWorked` field which keeps track of the hours that the `Educator` has taught.